hiddify/hiddify.com/docs/privacy-policy/index.md

 We do not gather any information from you.
 This app need a private server from you and we do not provide any server.

-Crash Data is transmitted via Sentry In Hiddify Client Application without any sensitive data.
+Crash Data is transmitted via Sentry In Hiddify Application without any sensitive data.

 # 1. Data Collection